snowdrop/istio-integration/README-ANSIBLE.md

 Remarks:

-- If a minishift instance already exists, then it will be stopped and the profile `istio-demo` of the vm deleted
+- If a minishift instance already exists, then it will be stopped and the vm deleted.
+The profile will not be deleted !
 - The variables to configure the VM are defined under the file `ansible/etc/config.yaml`.
 See `profile/config` By default, they are defined as such :
   - memory: 3GB